 Authenticator App Setup

-When a user chooses the authenticator app method, a dedicated configuration page will display:
+When a user chooses the authenticator app verification method, a dedicated configuration page will display:

 A QR code is displayed for scanning with a mobile authenticator app (e.g., Google Authenticator).
 If scanning is not possible, manual setup is supported by clicking on "can’t scan the QR code”.
-This displays the necessary details: Account name, Secret key, and TOTP type.
+This displays the necessary setup key (Account name, Secret key, and TOTP type) to enter on the app.

-After completing the setup within the authenticator app, enters the 6-digit code generated by the app and clicks the connect phone button.
+Within the authenticator app, enters the 6-digit code generated by the app and clicks the connect phone button.
+In some cases once you enter the correct code, the system will proceed automatically without pressing the connect phone button.

 Upon successful verification of the code, the Recovery Key screen is shown.